ivan-cukic/vim-leader-list/README.md

 Installation
 ============

-If you are using a plugin
+If you are using Vundle:

     Bundle 'ivan-cukic/vim-leader-list'